DIPSAS/hello-open-dips/README.md

 Thanks for checking out our Hello World SMART on FHIR app that connects to our DIPS sandbox, [Open DIPS](https://open.dips.no)!
 In short this application showcases how you can build a SMART on FHIR app that works with DIPS Arena.
-It's a patient-spoecific app which fetches some basic information about the patient, e.g. their date of birth and a list of documents in the EHR.
+It's a patient-specific app which fetches some basic information about the patient, e.g. their date of birth and a list of documents in the EHR.

 # Try the app